Android integration guide

 }

-If your app listens for the android.intent.action.BOOT_COMPLETED broadcast, you will need to start BugSnag in a separate thread, as having both in the same thread can in some cases lead to ANRs.
+If you are using a version of bugsnag-android older than 6.0.0 and your app listens for the android.intent.action.BOOT_COMPLETED broadcast, you will need to start BugSnag in a separate thread, as having both in the same thread can in some cases lead to ANRs.
+This has been resolved in v6.0.0 of bugsnag-android, due to changes to foreground tracking.

 Capturing OkHttp network requests